rancilhac/Introgression-tests-from-gene-trees/README.md

 # Introduction
 #
 This script performs introgression tests in 4-taxa oriented trees, in a similar fashion as ABBA/BABA tests, but using gene trees as input data instead of SNPs.
 Thus, it is usefull to investigate introgression signals in large phylogenomic datasets.
+See the "Rationale" part for more informations on how it works.

 # Installation and usage
 #